zechlau14/zechlau14.github.io/projects/hot-mutant-vigilantes.md

 1. A fellow student's mutation is out of control
 2. Mutant terrorist are trying to assassinate a mutant-hating senator
-3. The principal of the school has been kidnapped
+3. The principal of the school is missing
 4. An underground commune of mutants is under attack
 5. A mutant-loving/hating cult has formed
 6. The location of the government's secret mutant facility is discovered

 What's this place like?

-1. stuffy, prim and proper, vaguely steampunk
+1. a sterile environment of mutant science
-2. militaristic and ordered, lots of parades
+2. a military town attached to the largest anti-mutant base
-3. built around the huge temple of the god of law
+3. on a living mutant island
-4. outdated, archaic and proud of it
+4. displaced from the time stream
-5. just a big palace, full of foppish nobles
+5. an anti-mutant march at the Capital
-6. laden with boutiques, haberdashers and pattisseries
+6. a sleepaway summer camp in a creepy forest

 Who's going to stand in our way?
 (Roll twice)